-I am a biologist and an educator, formerly a science teacher at an international school in Vientiane, Lao PDR.
+I am a biologist and an educator, currently teaching biology at an international school in Vientiane, Lao PDR.
 I have taught English as a foreign language in northeastern Thailand (where I currently reside) and previously high school science and biology in California.
 Over the years, due to my work and my love of nature I have taken every opportunity to travel to wild and exotic places.
 When I got to Asia in 2006, I was amazed by all the new creatures I saw, everywhere I went.
 I decided I needed to make a record of what I was seeing, so I would always remember them.
 This has led to this website, as a way of sharing my photographs with my friends and family.

 Newest Photos - A Collection of the most recent photos added to this website